 As an asset manager, our AUM is one of our most important KPIs, illustrating the evolution of our business in size, products, and capacity to generate revenues.
 We believe that the growth of our AUM is directly supported by our performance, and our ability to invest these assets to produce attractive risk-adjusted returns.
 Our calculation of AUM may differ from the calculations of other investment managers and, as a result, may not be comparable to similar metrics presented by other investment managers.
-AUM is defined in the section "Presentation of Financial and Other Information -Certain Terms Used in this Prospectus as KPIs to Measure Operating Performance."
+AUM is defined in the section "Presentation of Financial and Other Information-Certain Terms Used in this Annual Report as KPIs to Measure Operating Performance."

-From December 31, 2009 to December 31, 2019, our AUM increased from US\$2.4 billion to US\$14.7 billion at a compounded annual growth rate, or CAGR, of 20% per year (and an AUM of US\$12.7 billion as of September 30, 2020).
-Our fee earning AUM, or FEAUM, defines the effective capital managed by us on which we derive management fees at a given time and as of September 30, 2020 and December 31, 2019 was US\$6.9 billion and US\$6.8 billion, respectively.
-As of December 31, 2019, further to the US\$6.8 billion, we had a balance of over US\$3 billion of committed capital to be deployed by our funds which were paying fees over the deployed capital, indicating a US\$3 billion potential additional FEAUM (US\$3.2 billion as of September 30, 2020).
+From December 31, 2009 to December 31, 2020, our AUM increased from US\$2.4 billion to US\$14.4 billion at a compounded annual growth rate, or CAGR, of 18% per year.
+Our fee earning AUM, or FEAUM, defines the effective capital managed by us on which we derive management fees at a given time and as of December 31, 2020 and 2019 was US\$7.7 billion and US\$6.9 billion, respectively.
+As of December 31, 2020, further to the US\$7.7 billion, we had a balance of approximately US\$3.6 billion of committed capital to be deployed by our funds which were paying fees over the deployed capital, indicating a US\$3.6 billion potential additional or pending FEAUM.
 Our AUM, in addition to our FEAUM, considers the appreciation of the assets and the capital under management which is not generating management fees at a given time, such as the committed and not yet deployed capital of funds, which charge management fees over the deployed capital.
 Another important indicator is our performance revenue eligible AUM, as it represents the total capital at fair value, on which performance fees and/or incentive fees could be earned if certain targets are met.
-As of September 30, 2020 and December 31, 2019 approximately 80% of our total AUM was Performance Revenue Eligible AUM.
+As of December 31, 2020 and 2019 approximately 85% of our total AUM was Performance Revenue Eligible AUM.
 The following chart illustrates our AUM growth curve: